Websites · Myotherapy

 What a healthy myotherapy website looks like.

-A well-built myotherapy website should convert at least 3 to 5% of new visitors into bookings.
-That assumes condition-led pages, technique pages, a clear comparison to remedial massage, and visible HICAPS info.
+A well built myotherapy website should convert at least 3 to 5% of new visitors into bookings.
+That assumes condition led pages, technique pages, a clear comparison to remedial-massage, and visible HICAPS info.
 The bigger lift usually comes from organic search traffic.
-Condition and technique pages rank for the specific searches that generic 'myotherapy' pages never could, including 'remedial massage' searches with chronic-pain intent that the right page can capture.
+Condition and technique pages rank for the specific searches that generic 'myotherapy' pages never could, including 'remedial-massage' searches with chronic pain intent that the right page can capture.
 Most myotherapy clinics we rebuild see organic bookings double inside 6 to 12 months.
 Same clinic, same team, more bookings.

 Pricing